snowplow/scala-maxmind-iplookups/README.md

 ## Copyright and license

-Copyright 2012 SnowPlow Analytics Ltd.
+Copyright 2012-2013 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.